Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Statistical mechanics applications

-for some functions $A(w;L)$ (the error term in the second order approximation of the logarithm) , $B(w;L)$(the error term in the approximation of the Riemann sum by an integral).
-While both of these functions are bounded in $w$ and $L$, they could depend on the parity of $L$.
-First, note that (using $\ln(1+x)\approx x-x^2/2$)
+where $B(w;L)$ is the error term in the approximation of the Riemann sums by integrals.
+While both functions $A(w;L)$ and $B(w;L)$ are bounded in $w$ and $L$, they could depend on the parity of $L$.
+The sum in \eqref{eq_x36} can be again approximated by an integral similarly to \eqref{eq_x30}; therefore for both odd and even $L$, we have